SkylineLabs/emqttd_mongodb_plugin/README.md

 1) If connected is 0, then timestamp tells the last seen of the device
 2) If connected is 1, then timestamp tells the time since which the device is online

-**This project is a sub-module of ConnectX IoT platform.**
-**Refer https://github.com/SkylineLabs/ConnectX-IoT-platform for more details**